cozzin/cozzin.github.io/_posts/2025-06-18-app-store-deployment-experience-en.md

 ---
 layout: post
-title: "Experiences of an App Store Deployment Manager - From Urgent Review to Scheduled Deployment"
+title: "Experiences of an App Store Deployment Manager - From Expedited Review to Scheduled Deployment"
 date: 2025-06-18 12:00:00 +0900
 categories: iOS
 tags: